 Trevor Taylor Woods, tenor

 Trevor Woods teaches strings, piano, and voice through several programs in the Metro Detroit area, including the Grosse Pointe Music Academy and the Weekend School of Music.
 A graduate of Wayne State University’s music department, he remained in the midtown area after college.
 This allowed him to continue as the Music Director of his college a cappella group Melodytroit, where he arranges, teaches and performs pop music for inner collegiate competition.

 Kevin Thompson, bass

 Kevin Thompson is a lyric bass, originally from Clarkston, MI.
 He received his bachelor’s degree in vocal music from Central Michigan University in 2015.
 While at CMU, Kevin sang the roles of Figaro in Le nozze di Figaro, Pirate King in Pirates of Penzance, and Jigger Craigin in Carousel.
-He is currently a first–year law student at Wayne State University and hopes to pursue a career in public defense after graduation.
+He is a law student at Wayne State University and hopes to pursue a career in public defense after graduation.